goafabric/spring-boot-example-service/README.md

 - Do "stack init" once in uppermost folder to create namespaces and secrets
 - Afterwards you can jus do stack up/down in the example namespace
 - under <yourip>/welcome you get a nice welcome page
+- To delete everything "stack prune" in the uppermost folder

 # Kubernetes and Docker